Iga Railway Iga Line: History

 The original Iga Railway opened the 26 km 1,067 mm gauge line between Iga-Ueno on the Kansai Main Line and Nishi-Nabari on 18 July 1922.
 The line was electrified at 600 V DC on 25 May 1926.
 The company merged with the Osaka Electric Railway on 31 March 1929.

 The Iga-Kambe to Nishi-Nabari section closed in 1964.

+Prior to 1 October 2007, the Iga Line was owned and operated by Kintetsu Railway.

 Operation of the line was transferred to the (new) Iga Railway on 1 October 2007.
+Kintetsu Railway retained ownership of the line.

+In March 2015, it was announced that Kintetsu Railway, Iga City and Iga Railway had agreed to transition the Iga Line to a third-sector railway.
+This was implemented on 4 April 2017 with Iga City replacing Kintetsu Railway as the Category 3 railway operator.

+From 9 March 2024, ICOCA and all other Nationwide Mutual Usage Service IC cards can be used at all stations on the Iga Line.